tg-sec/dvna/Task_Report/docs/problem_statement.md

 ## Task 2

 1. Add onto Task 1 by implementing DAST in the pipeline for [DVNA](https://github.com/appsecco/dvna) with using [OWASP ZAP](https://www.zaproxy.org/).
-2. Use [Semantic Versioning](https://semver.org/) to tag versions of the documentation created as part of the tasks.
+2. Implement and use [Semantic Versioning](https://semver.org/) to tag versions of the documentation created as part of the tasks.
 3. Append content for the task to the existing documentation from first task.